girlscript/winter-of-contributing/Java/Iteration Statement/For and For-Each/For and For-Each.md

 ### **EXAMPLE 2:-**

-You are need to print the all the menu item of coffee shop stored in the ArrayList
+Write a program to print all the menu item of the coffee shop stord in arraylist
 ---